 Traveling with Sugar reframes the rising diabetes epidemic as part of a five-hundred-year-old global history of sweetness and power.
-Amid eerie injuries, changing bodies, amputated limbs, and untimely deaths, many people across the Caribbean and Central America simply call the affliction “sugar”—or, as some say in Garifuna Belize, “traveling with sugar.”
-A decade in the making, this book is told through a series of crónicas—a word meaning both slow-moving story and slow-moving disease.
-It profiles the careful work of those “still fighting it,” as they traverse unequal material infrastructures and unsettling dilemmas.
-Guiding us into the surprising landscapes of global diabetes, these individuals speak back to science and policy misrecognitions that have prematurely forecast their lost limbs and deaths as normal.
-Facing a new incarnation of blood sugar, their arts of maintenance and repair illuminate ongoing struggles to survive and remake larger systems of food, land, technology, and medicine.
+Amid eerie injuries, changing bodies, amputated limbs, and untimely deaths, many people across the Caribbean and Central America simply call the affliction “sugar”—or, as some say in Belize, “traveling with sugar.”
+A decade in the making, this book unfolds as a series of crónicas—a word meaning both slow-moving story and slow-moving disease.
+It profiles the careful work of those “still fighting it” as they grapple with unequal material infrastructures and unsettling dilemmas.
+Facing a new incarnation of blood sugar, these individuals speak back to science and policy misrecognitions that have prematurely cast their lost limbs and deaths as normal.
+Their families’ arts of maintenance and repair illuminate ongoing struggles to survive and remake larger systems of food, land, technology, and medicine.

 UC Press is proud to publish award-winning authors and books across many disciplines.
 Below are several of our February 2023 award winners.
 Please join us in celebrating these scholars by sharing the …Read More >